Attention-augmented Spatio-Temporal Segmentation for Land Cover Mapping: Experimental Results

-\paragraph{D2:} \textbf{Planet based Cashew tree-crop mapping in Benin, Africa} This data set contains multi-spectral monthly composites from Planet Labs~\footnote{\url{https://www.planet.com/products/basemap/}} for a region in Benin, Africa, where cashew tree crops are a major source of income for farmers (they contribute nearly 10\% of the countries export income).
+\paragraph{D2:} \textbf{Planet based Cashew tree-crop mapping in Benin, Africa} In this dataset, we aim to map cashew plantation in Benin, which contribute nearly 10\% of the country's export income.
+Benin government is actively looking for inventory information of cashew to assist the distribution of their recent \$100 million loan from World Bank, aiming at further developing the cashew industry.
+This data set contains multi-spectral monthly composites from Planet Labs~\footnote{\url{https://www.planet.com/products/basemap/}} for a region in Benin, Africa, where cashew tree crops are a major source of income for farmers (they contribute nearly 10\% of the countries export income).
 The images are of size (2700, 2400) pixels, having 4 spectral bands namely red, green, blue and NIR(near infrared) at a spatial resolution of 3 metres.
 For our experiment, we aim to classify each pixel into a class label $l \in \{$ Forest, Barren land, Cashew, Urban $\}$.
 The ground truth was created using manual annotation over the entire study region using high resolution Airbus imagery provided by our collaborators in Benin, Africa~\footnote{Given the proprietary nature of the Planet Lab composite and the Airbus imagery, we do not have permission to make this data publicly available.}.

-In both datasets D1 and D2, we divide the whole images into $10\times10$ grids and randomly select 60\%, 20\%, 20\% grids for training, validation and testing, respectively.
+In both datasets D1 and D2, we divide the whole image into $10\times10$ grids and randomly select 60\%, 20\%, 20\% grids for training, validation and testing, respectively.
 For D1 we use an input patch size of $32\times32$ to output a patch of size $16\times16$ while in D2, we use an input patch size of $64\times64$ to output a patch of size $60\times60$.
 The same settings were used for all baseline experiments and all the methods were trained using the Adam optimizer with a batch-size of 32.

-In our proposed architecture, we create convolutional blocks with the filter size $3\times3$.
-Each convolution block in the encoder is followed by a maxpool layer($2\times2$) to downsample the the output.
-The decoder has upconvolutional layers of the same scales at the corresponding layers to upsample the output.
-We also use a single-layer Bi-LSTM network with 256 hidden units.
-Since the dataset D2 has a higher spatial resolution, we use a deeper architecture with 5 convolutional blocks in both encoder and decoder while using 3 blocks for the dataset D1.

-We compare our proposed method against the standard UNet (applied to each image separately and then averaged to get outputs), Bi-LSTM with Attention mechanism (Bi-LSTM Attn, applied to each pixel), CALD~\cite{jia2019spatial}, 3D-CNN~\cite{ji20183d}, and ConvLSTM~\cite{xingjian2015convolutional}.
-Also we create a variant of our method, STMean, which directly takes the mean of hidden representations from the LSTM layer and feed it to the decoder instead of using the attention mechanism.